Ned Vizzini: Career

-In 2006 Vizzini's second novel It's Kind of a Funny Story was published.
+In 2006, Vizzini's second novel, It's Kind of a Funny Story, was published.
 It is based on his five-day stay in Brooklyn's Methodist Hospital psychiatric ward.
 The book recounts fifteen-year-old Craig Gilner's battle with suicidal depression as a result of a taxing school year at Manhattan's Executive Pre-Professional High School that exacerbates his feeling of social inadequacy.
 A Los Angeles Times review called the novel "impressive," noting that "Vizzini’s sense of pacing, structure and character is solid, and his casual vernacular is dead-on, simultaneously capturing the paranoia and self-obsessed negativity of depression as well as the sexual curiosity of adolescence."

-In 2012 Vizzini's third novel The Other Normals was published.
+In 2012, Vizzini's third novel The Other Normals was published.
 It is an "alternative fantasy" about a teenager who falls into a fantasy world that is the basis of his favorite role-playing game.
 A review in The Austin American-Statesman said, "The sharp wit from author Ned Vizzini’s earlier works ... is on display here as well."

 With Nick Antosca, Vizzini wrote two episodes of the 2012 season of MTV's supernatural drama Teen Wolf.

 In 2013, House of Secrets, the first novel in a middle grade fantasy series by Vizzini and filmmaker Chris Columbus, was published.
 It debuted on the New York Times bestseller list, where it remained for four weeks.
 Entertainment Weekly gave the book an "A−" review.

 His essays and criticism appeared in The New York Times, The Los Angeles Review of Books, and Salon.

 Vizzini spoke at schools and libraries around the world about mental health, writing, and how students can use writing as a medicine for mental health.
 He spoke at UCLA; The Dalton School; the Brooklyn, New York, and Chicago Public Libraries; Murray State University; NYU; The National Council of Teachers of English; and a Master's Tea at Yale.

 Vizzini and Antosca were story editors on ABC's 2013 drama series Last Resort.
 They are the credited writers of the episode "Nuke It Out."

-From 2006 to 2012 Vizzini facilitated a writing workshop for local teenagers.
+From 2006 to 2012, Vizzini facilitated a writing workshop for local teenagers.
 The workshops were held monthly in a Park Slope Barnes & Noble.
 The teens who attended had the chance to have their work published on the group's blog, "Give Us Money."

 Death

 Vizzini, who often spoke and wrote about his struggles with severe clinical depression, died by suicide on December 19, 2013, in Brooklyn, New York, at the age of 32.
 The New York City chief medical examiner's office said he suffered blunt impact injuries.
-The writer's brother, Daniel, told reporters that Vizzini had jumped off the roof of the building where their parents live.
+The writer's brother, Daniel, told reporters that Vizzini had jumped off the roof of the building where their parents lived.